-So what are the five steps of this DMAIC roadmap?
-They are Define the issue, Measure the current state, Analyze and identify opportunities, Improve by implementing the best opportunities, and Control the new process to maintain the gains.
+So, what is DMAIC methodology?
+This means Define the issue, Measure the current state, Analyze and identify opportunities, Improve by implementing the best opportunities, and Control the new process to maintain the gains.
 You start every project at Define working your way through each step until you have put in place Controls to maintain your gains.
 What many of us do without thinking is we see a problem (Define)and go solve (improve) it.
 Most of the times you will find that within a year or maybe even a month or week the problem is back.
 What went wrong?
 We missed the other steps of the DMAIC roadmap.
 So let me spend some time talking about each step.

 D – Define